quantnetwork/overledger-sdk-javascript-v2/examples/README.md

 **IMPORTANT NOTE 1: For Bitcoin, Ethereum and Substrate DLTs, note that the faucet funding transactions needs to be in a block of the corresponding blockchain before it can be used.
 Whereas XRP ledger funds will be available as soon as you see the generated information on the XRP ledger faucet screen.**

 **IMPORTANT NOTE 2: For Bitcoin you will need to note down the transactionId the faucet uses to provide you with funds.
-This is so you are prepare a transaction correctly later.**
+This is so you can prepare a transaction correctly later.**

 **IMPORTANT NOTE 3: For Ethereum, there are many different test networks available (e.g. Ropsten, Rinkeby, Kovan,...).
 Tokens issued on one test network cannot be used on another test network.
 So make sure that any faucet you use is a Ropsten testnet faucet.**